-Just a few years ago, Bethlehem Haven merged with Miryam´s, adding 30 transitional housing spaces and expanding the total number of beds to 96.
-The merger also added a day program shelter to our continuum of care, providing more of the resources needed to help these women return to a fulfilling and productive life.
+In 2007, Bethlehem Haven merged with Miryam’s and acquired its 1410 Fifth Avenue building, adding 30 transitional housing spaces and expanding the total number of beds to 96.
+That merger also added a day program shelter to our continuum of care, providing more of the resources needed to help these women return to a fulfilling and productive life.

 In the words of one resident, “We didn’t choose to be homeless.
 No one chooses that kind of life.
 But without Bethlehem Haven, I really don’t know where I would have gone.”